 Other benefits include:

-three, 2-day expense-paid trips, to locations around the region to broaden your food systems experience
+• two, 2-day expense-paid field trips, to locations around the region to broaden your food systems experience

-certifications in first aid and food handler, some sites offer more
+• certifications in first aid and safe food handler, some sites offer more

 What’s in it for You?